Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

 parAzFirewallName | No       | Azure Firewall Name. parAzFirewallPoliciesEnabled | No       | Set this to true for the initial deployment as one firewall policy is required.
-Set this to false in subsequent deployments if using custom policies. parAzFirewallPoliciesName | No       | Azure Firewall Policies Name. parAzFirewallTier | No       | Azure Firewall Tier associated with the Firewall to deploy. parAzFirewallIntelMode | No       | The Azure Firewall Threat Intelligence Mode.
+Set this to false in subsequent deployments if using custom policies. parAzFirewallPoliciesName | No       | Azure Firewall Policies Name. parAzFirewallPoliciesAutoLearn | No       | The operation mode for automatically learning private ranges to not be SNAT. parAzFirewallPoliciesPrivateRanges | No       | Private IP addresses/IP ranges to which traffic will not be SNAT. parAzFirewallTier | No       | Azure Firewall Tier associated with the Firewall to deploy. parAzFirewallIntelMode | No       | The Azure Firewall Threat Intelligence Mode.
 If not set, the default value is Alert. parAzFirewallCustomPublicIps | No       | Optional List of Custom Public IPs, which are assigned to firewalls ipConfigurations.